Below-shot-noise capacity in phase estimation using nonlinear interferometers: Phase sensitivity in a Yurke setup in the presence of loss

 To study this behavior in more detail, we plot in Fig. \ref{fig:YurkePhases} the dependence of the normalized classical Fisher information for two cases that are representative of the general trend we have found exploring the whole parameter space.
-Only for small photon numbers, we observe a sub-shot-noise scaling for both cases, identified from an increasing normalized classical Fisher information.
-When losses inside the interferometer are equal ($T_\text{s}=T_\text{i} \equiv T$), the normalized classical Fisher information tends to a constant value for large values of $n$, as shown by the thick solid blue line, approaching shot-noise scaling.
+Only for small photon numbers, we observe a sub-shot-noise scaling in $n$ for both cases, identified from an increasing normalized classical Fisher information.
+When losses inside the interferometer are equal ($T_\text{s}=T_\text{i} \equiv T$), the normalized classical Fisher information tends to a constant value for large values of $n$, as shown by the thick solid blue line, approaching shot-noise scaling in $n$.
 When losses inside the interferometer are unbalanced ($T_\text{s} \neq T_\text{i}$), the normalized classical Fisher information decreases for large values of $n$ as shown by the thick solid black line.
-This behavior indicates a scaling behavior worse than shot noise.
+This behavior indicates a scaling behavior in $n$ worse than shot noise.

 For a particular value of the phase (dotted, dashed, and solid thin lines) that does not coincide with $\phi_\text{min}$, we see in Fig. \ref{fig:YurkePhases} that there are regions of the parametric gain when the normalized classical Fisher information grows with increasing values of $n$, which corresponds to quantum-enhanced phase estimation sensitivity.
 For large values of $n$, the variance decreases.
-Therefore, for a chosen phase $\phi$, eventually phase estimation for large enough values of $n$ is worse than the shot-noise limit, since the normalized classical Fisher information decreases with increasing values of $n$.
-Hence, only for the optimal phase $\phi_\text{min}$ one can approach shot noise at best.
+Therefore, for a chosen phase $\phi$, eventually phase estimation for large enough values of $n$ scales worse than shot-noise in the probing photon number, since the normalized classical Fisher information decreases with increasing values of $n$.
+In this sense, only for the optimal phase $\phi_\text{min}$ one can approach shot noise at best.

-In order to get further physical insight into the regime of high parametric gain, and thus large values of $n$, we expand Eq. (\ref{eq:sigma_Y_min}) as a function of $1/n$ and we obtain
+In order to get further physical insight into the regime of high parametric gain, and thus large values of $n$, we expand Eq.~\eqref{eq:sigma_Y_min} for imperfect contrast\footnote{ Note that while the expansion is valid for generic but finite transmissions and contrast, one does not continuously recover Eq.~\eqref{eq:perfect_Yurke_Scaling} in the lossless limit $T_\text{s}=1=T_\text{i}$.
+This is a consequence of the fact that the expansion in large $n$ and the limit of a lossless situation do not commute. } as a function of $1/n$ and we obtain